ristep/php-json-api/README.md

 }
 ```

+If is 'id' in request:

+{
+    "get":{
+        "type":"users",
+        "id":5,
+        "attributes":[
+            "name","first_name","second_name","email","place"
+        ]
+    }
+}

+server should return single record:

+{
+    "meta": {
+        "OK": true,
+        "count": 1
+    },
+    "data": {
+        "type": "users",
+        "id": 5,
+        "attributes": {
+            "name": "mavro",
+            "first_name": "Mavricie",
+            "second_name": "Mavrovskic",
+            "email": "nema@gmail.com",
+            "place": "Маврово"
+        }
+    }
+}

+Every data table in the database should have 'id' field.

 ## Examples

-For live example go to this link:
+For live example and the complete documentation  go to this link:

+(yet to be done)

 >
 > <a href="https://jsonApi-test.sman.cloud/" target="_blank">jsonApi-test.sman.cloud</a>